 Basic Italian bread dough

-Let’s start making a fantastic Italian bread dough:
+Let’s start making the basic Italian bread dough:

 First thing to know: quantities.
-I will give you the ingredients, but due to the weather and the type of flour you will use, some quantities might change, so remember that the most important thing is to see and check the dough, not to follow the recipe too accurately.
-To achieve a perfect italian bread dough you will definitely need a bit of patience.
+I will give you the ingredient list below.
+However due to the factors we talked about above, some quantities might change.
+So remember that the most important thing is to check the consistence of the dough.
+To achieve a perfect Italian bread dough you will definitely need a bit of patience.

 Ingredients